kiril6/todoApp/README.md

 # todoApp
-This is a to do app made in React
+This is a to do app made in React with Local Storage

+This Todo App can:

+Create task
+Edit task
+List tasks
+Delete task
+Mark task complete
+Mark all tasks completed and delete
+Filter tasks ( All, Active, Completed)

+Step 1) npm install
+Step 2) npm start

+If you like it and you found it helpful and useful you can contribute on my paypal kirilrap@aol.com

+Cheers!